Jocando21/WaveProgress.js/README.md

 # **WaveProgress.js**

 ## **Description**
-`WaveProgress.js` is a modular library for creating progress bars with a wave effect in a `<canvas>`.
-It offers customization options like colors, wave height, speed, and opacity.
+`WaveProgress.js` is a modular library for creating progress bars with a liquid wave effect in a `<canvas>`.
+It offers customization options like colors, wave height, speed, and opacity, allowing you to create smooth and dynamic liquid-like progress indicators.

 ---